-The average time for the whole replacement of two lifts is about 40 weeks.
+The average time for the whole replacement of two lifts in a 12 storey building is about 40 weeks.

 Will there be noise and mess generated?

-The engineers have to form new door openings so that both lifts can stop at each floor.
-This means knocking a hole through the wall on every floor, which will cause unavoidable noise.
-The works will be carried out during normal working hours.
+Lift installation works are construction projects which will cause unavoidable noise.
+Residents will be consulted on any noisy phase of works with works being carried out during normal working hours.
 The engineers will do this as quickly and efficiently as they can to minimise the disruption and impact on residents.

 There will also be dust and debris generated by the works but our contractors are very aware of the need to keep the site safe, clean and tidy.

 What happens if the only lift in service breaks down?